 Stockholders who execute proxies retain the right to revoke them at any time by notice in writing to the Secretary of the Company, by revocation in person at the meeting or by presenting a later dated proxy.
 Beneficial owners of our Common Stock who are not holders of record should contact their bank, brokerage firm or other custodian, nominee or fiduciary if they wish to revoke their proxy.
 Shares represented by proxies will be voted at the meeting unless revoked.
 The shares represented by the proxies solicited by the Board of Directors will be voted in accordance with the directions given therein unless revoked.
-Shares will be voted FOR the election of all of the nominees for director with respect to item 1 of the attached Notice of Annual Meeting of Stockholders, FOR the proposals set forth in items 2 and 4 of the Notice and FOR future advisory votes on executive compensation to take place ANNUALLY with respect to item 3 of the Notice, if no directions are given in a valid proxy.
+Shares will be voted FOR the election of all of the nominees for director with respect to item 1 of the attached Notice of Annual Meeting of Stockholders and FOR the proposals set forth in items 2 and 3 of the Notice, if no directions are given in a valid proxy.

 Stockholders vote by casting ballots (in person or by proxy), which are tabulated by the inspector of election.
 Abstentions and broker "non votes" are included in the determination of the number of shares present at the meeting for quorum purposes.
 Abstentions will have the same effect as negative votes, except that abstentions will have no effect on the election of directors, as they are not considered to be votes cast in the election and directors are elected by a majority of the votes cast.
-Abstentions also will have no effect on the resolution regarding the frequency of future advisory votes on our executive compensation because (i) there are four voting choices, meaning that no one option may receive a majority of the votes and (ii) the vote is only advisory, so the frequency choice that receives the most votes does not need to be implemented.
 Broker "non votes" are not counted in the tabulations of the votes cast on proposals presented to stockholders because they are not considered to be entitled to vote on matters as to which broker authority is withheld.
 A broker non vote occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner.
 Banks, brokers and other nominees have discretionary voting power only with respect to the ratification of the appointment of our auditor, as this is the only proposal considered to be a "routine" matter under New York Stock Exchange rules.
 We encourage all beneficial owners to vote their shares because banks, brokers and other nominees cannot vote on the other matters.

-Common stockholders of record at the close of business on April 20, 2017, the record date set by the Board of Directors for the meeting, will be entitled to one vote for each share of our Common Stock then held.
-As of the record date, there were 78,005,443 shares of Common Stock outstanding.
+Common stockholders of record at the close of business on April 24, 2018, the record date set by the Board of Directors for the meeting, will be entitled to one vote for each share of our Common Stock then held.
+As of the record date, there were 77,057,531 shares of Common Stock outstanding.